zostay/RakuWAPI/README.md

 ### 2.2.4 Application Response

 The application MUST return a valid P6SGI response to the server.
 The format required for this response is determined by examining the `p6w.protocol` variable in the environment.
-This specification defines the response required when this variable is set to "http" or "ws".
+This specification defines the response required when this variable is set to "http" or "ws" or "socket".

 See section 4 on how different application protocols are handled.